-Out of six (6) rounds, 3 (3) point scores will be add to count for the classification's ranking.
+Out of six (6) Qualifying Rounds: each drivers best three (3) point scores (lowest) will be added to count for the Overall Ranking.

-Out of five (5) rounds, 3 (3) will be add to count for the classification's ranking.
-Out of four/three (4/3) rounds, two (2) will be add to count for the classification's ranking.
+Out of five (5) Qualifying Rounds: each drivers best three (3) point scores (lowest) will be added to count for the Overall Ranking.

+Out of four or three (4/3) Qualifying Rounds: each drivers best two (2) point scores (lowest) will be added to count for the Overall Ranking.

-Out of two/one (2/1) rounds, one (1) will be added to account for the classification's ranking.
+Out of two or one (2/1) Qualifying Rounds: each drivers best one (1) point score (lowest) will be used to count for the Overall Ranking.

-If a driver does not start a heat, he receives no points.
 All drivers will be entitled to a sub-final.

-2.8.1 With the points received:
+2.8.1 With the points received.